Western Michigan University

-Dr. Steven Kohler is a professor in the Department of Biological Sciences and director of the environmental and sustainability studies program at Western Michigan University.
+Dr. Steven Kohler is emeritus professor in the Department of Biological Sciences and past director of the environmental and sustainability studies program at Western Michigan University.

 Kohler's research focuses on the nature of interactions among species and the consequences of these interactions for the dynamics of populations and the structure of communities.
 These questions are addressed with experimental and observational approaches over a broad range of temporal and spatial scales, using trout streams as a model system.
 His team is using replicated, long-term whole-stream perturbations, brought about by the disease-induced collapse of populations of a dominant competitor, to address questions regarding the: